usnistgov/800-63-3/sp800-63b/sec10_usability.md

 Usability considerations for intermittent events across authenticator types include:

-* To prevent users from needing to reauthenticate due to user inactivity, prompt users in order to trigger activity just before (e.g., 2 minutes before) an inactivity timeout would otherwise occur.
+* To prevent users from needing to reauthenticate due to user inactivity, prompt users in order to trigger activity just before (e.g., 2 minutes) an inactivity timeout would otherwise occur.

 * Prompt users with adequate time (e.g., 1 hour) to save their work before the fixed periodic reauthentication event required regardless of user activity.